robotzurg/hotdog-bot/README.md

       TOKEN: "add-discord-token-here"
 ```

-- Create the following directory: `discord-bot/data` (will need to fix this later) and add the DB files to it.
+- Create the following directory: `discord-bot/data` and add the DB files to it.

 - Your directory structure should look like this now:
 ```